What Is Fell Running? 2023 Ultimate Guide

 How to Stay Safe During Fell Runs?

 Fell running is a fantastic way to see the beauty of the outdoors while getting a great workout.
 But staying safe while you’re on the trail is essential.
-So make sure to familiarize yourself with the terrain before starting out, and never push yourself beyond your limits.
+So make sure to familiarize yourself with the terrain before starting, and never push yourself beyond your limits.
 Below are a few tips to help you stay safe on your next fell running adventure:

 - One of the best ways to stay safe is to run with a group.
-This will allow you to enjoy nature while still having someone there to help in an emergency.
+This will allow you to enjoy nature while having someone there to help in an emergency.

 - Dress appropriately for the weather and trails.
 Put on layers you can remove if you get too warm, and ensure you have enough food and water to keep you hydrated and fueled.